madhavgupta2775/TOG_LAC/readme.md

 Ever felt like you want to support TOG by liking all the chapters of the webtoon but found it too tiresome?
 I did too!
 So, I made a script to automate it!

+For any queries/issues contact me on discord: username: iviip display name: nannu

 ### Requirements
 You need to have python installed on your machine to run this script.
 If you don't already it's pretty simple and you can find many tutorials for the same.